The Macclesfield Canal - Pubs!

 Oak Grove to Buglawton

-• *Fool's Nook; Oak Grove br.49, 01260-253662.
-Good food at every session.
-Good cask ales.
+• *Fool's Nook; CLOSED AGAIN Future uncertain.
+Oak Grove br.49, 01260-253662.
 Popular overnight stop with lots of mooring space.
 Accident blackspot!
 Cross the main road with great care!
 Please supervise children!!

 • Bosley locks; Unfortunately there are no pubs near to Bosley locks.
 The nearest are two located in Bosley village c.1 mile east of br.55 (turn right at traffic lights, but no path or grass verge on most of A54, therefore a very dangerous walk!).
 Bosley village can also be approached via br.57, just south of the Dane Aqueduct, following the public footpath eastwards across the fields to Bosley Mills over the river bridge and go straight on (don't turn with the road) through the mill yard under the railway bridge (can be rather wet) and then follow the footpath up to Bosley village (total distance about 1 mile).